codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/preview-environments.md

 max-width="100%"
 %}

-The environment is also mentioned as a comment in the Pull Request UI in Gituhub:
+The environment is also mentioned as a comment in the Pull Request UI in Github:

 {% include image.html
 lightbox="true"